Redeeflu (M2SR) Influenza Description

 The M2SR vaccine candidate contains vaccine viruses with a deletion in a portion of the M2 gene.
 M2SR viruses can infect cells, express the entire spectrum of influenza RNA and proteins, yet cannot produce any infectious virus particles.
 Thus, the M2SR vaccines do not shed infectious viruses and do not cause any pathological signs of infection.
 The M2SR viruses can be engineered to express the HA and neuraminidase antigens (NA) of any influenza virus and can be manufactured in cell lines that stably express the M2 protein.

-The body recognizes M2SR as an influenza infection and activates its robust immune response, but because the virus can replicate only once, it cannot spread to other cells and cause symptoms of real influenza infection.
+The body recognizes M2SR as an influenza infection.
+It activates its robust immune response, but because the virus can replicate only once, it cannot spread to other cells and cause symptoms of real influenza infection.

 Unlike standard-of-care flu vaccines, M2SR stimulates mucosal, humoral, and cellular immunity.
 In an unprecedented challenge trial, M2SR demonstrated protection against infection and illness across seven years of virus drift; and M2SR induces a durable antibody response with the potential to cover an entire flu season and beyond.
 M2SR also has shown activity as a vaccine vector for other respiratory vaccines and infectious diseases, including a COVID-19/flu combination.